qhwa/blog/posts/2022/02-13-how-we-reduced-memory-usage-in-an-application-built-with-elixir-and-commanded.md

--- title: How we reduced memory usage of an Event Sourcing application in Elixir and Commanded -- tags: Elixir, Broadway, Commanded, Event Sourcing, OOMKilled, performance improvement
+-- title: From 2G to 200M: How We Reduced Memory Usage Of An Event Sourcing Application In Elixir And Commanded -- tags: Elixir, Broadway, Commanded, Event Sourcing, OOMKilled, performance improvement

 Here at [Zubale][], we have an [Elixir][] service built with [Commanded][], a framework for [Event Sourcing][].
 It worked pretty well, except its memory usage peaked during the business hours: